paseaf/ContainerSSH-honeypot/README.md

 ### Monitor system status

 We use Prometheus to collect hardware and OS metrics.
-We use Grafana for visualizing the collected data.
+We use Grafana for visualizing the collected metrics.

 - Grafana: `http://<logger vm IP>:3000`
 - Prometheus: `http://<logger vm IP>:9091`